fastwebmedia/Laravel-AVP/README.md

 	'can_try_again' => false,

 The view that should be rendered for the agegate.
-You can use the bundled view, or specify your own and use @include('laravel-agegate::agegate') to get the agegate form and validation errors
+You can use the bundled view, or specify your own and use @include('laravel-avp::agegate') to get the agegate form and validation errors

-	'view' => 'laravel-agegate::agegate',
+	'view' => 'laravel-avp::agegate',

 The mode for allowed user agents (see section on Allowing bots etc below)